How Much Does it Cost to Get Brake Fluid Change?

 Remember that not all brake fluids are created equal - each has specific instructions that must be followed carefully.
 Consult your vehicle handbook for more information on the best way to change your brake fluid.

-If you're not experiencing any problems with your brakes, it may be safe to wait another year before changing the brake fluid.
-However, even if you don't notice any issues, it's important to follow the manufacturer's recommendations for changing your brake fluid.
+If you’re not experiencing any problems with your brakes, it may be safe to wait another year before changing the brake fluid.
+However, even if you don’t notice any issues, following the manufacturer’s recommendations for changing your brake fluid is important.
+Brake fluid can degrade microscopic over time, making it difficult to see this deterioration.

 What are the benefits of changing my brake fluid?

-That's why it's important to change your brake fluid regularly.
+That’s why it’s important to change your brake fluid regularly.
 Doing so can help to improve your braking performance and extend the life of your brakes.
-So next time you're at the car wash, remember to add a brake fluid change to your list of things to do.
+So, next time you’re at the car wash, remember to add a brake fluid change to your list of things to do.

 How do I know if my brake fluid needs to be changed?